golioth/docs/docs/partials/setup-zephyr-windows.md

 :::

-While the official documentation for Zephyr suggests jumping right into installing `west`, we suggest creating a `python` virtual environment first, to avoid running into tooling incompatibilities.
+We recommend creating a `python3` virtual environment to avoid running into tooling incompatibilities.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';